Olatife-01/Okta-IAM-Enterprise-Lab-Project/04-Observability-and-Compliance/splunk-cloud/Okta Audit with Splunk Cloud.md

-# Demonstrating Compliance Logging with Okta & Splunk
+# Demonstrating Audit Logging with Okta & Splunk

 ## I. ISO 27001: The Framework and Our Objective